Flying Colors (band): Second Nature and Live at the Z7 (2013–2014)

 The music of Second Nature was still new to Flying Colors when they recorded their eighth show at the Z7 on October 12, 2014.
 The album had been released on September 29, about two weeks earlier, making the music equally new to the audience.
 Bernhard Baran once again recorded the show with his crew, employing 24 cameras.
 This venue was a departure for Neal Morse and Mike Portnoy, who had recorded many of their previous shows at the 013 in Tilburg, the Netherlands.
 For the album release, the band decided to explore new technologies, with Evans designing several new features.
 One allowed listeners to move between two locations in the venue, while watching the show, each with its own surround mix.
-Another feature was a 3D audio mix for a headphones, where each sound source was positioned in specific location around the listener.
+Another feature was a 3D audio mix for headphones, where each sound source was positioned in a specific location around the listener.
 The final feature was a new audio engineering technique, Harmonic Phrase Analysis, which "…reduces the unwanted processing normally associated with contemporary live recordings, imparting a more organic feel to the sound field."
 Mix engineer Rich Mouser spent 34 days creating four separate mixes and 10 separate masters.
 Critics characterized the audio as the best live audio they'd heard.
 The show's video used new technology, as well.
 Evans worked with Cinnafilm, who mastered the footage by re-texturizing each frame, enhancing the visual dynamic range, and simulating 70mm film stock.
 Baran edited the show.
 Second Flight: Live at the Z7 was released on November 13, 2015, on Blu-ray, DVD, 3-LP vinyl, and digital download.
 A 4K version was not released due to a lack of consumer distribution format, though several songs from the show were uploaded to YouTube at 4K.
 The 3D headphone mix has not yet been released.